Buy-to-let Mortgages for Foreign Nationals on Tier 1, Tier 2, Spousal, Ancestry and Family Permit Visa’s

 Although most lenders will still require an applicant to have indefinite leave to remain, there are several lenders available & below is a synopsis of the key criteria.

-- We don’t usually charge a fee for our advice service, and we don’t alter the fees and charges set by the lender.
+- We don’t usually charge a fee for our advice service, and we don’t alter the fees set by the lender.

 - Mortgages available up to 80% of the property value.